 Rich has done human factors and usability research in the following areas:

 - Network monitoring and configuration applications

 - Decision theory

-Keith holds a BA in Communications from the University of North Carolina at Charlotte.
+Keith holds a BS in Information Technology, a BA in Communications, and is a Kramer Electronics Certified Digitalist.
 He has worked with small, medium and large companies on market development, project implementation and web and e-commerce activities.

 Keith's experience has been applied to:

 - Usability testing across PC and mobile platforms

 - Web site evaluation using W3 Consortium Standards and Guidelines

 - Designing and maintaining corporate intranets, customer extranets, and websites